abhishekarya1/Hash-Define-myNotes/content/javascript/async.md

 // Promise Chaining - if a then (or catch/finally, doesn't matter) handler returns a promise, the rest of the chain waits until it settles.
 When it does, its result (or error) is passed further.

 // Error Handling in Promises

 // the code of a promise executor and promise handlers has an "invisible try..catch" around it.
-If an exception happens, it gets caught and treated as a rejection

-new Promise((resolve, reject) => {
+If an exception happens, it gets caught and treated as a rejection, so the below is equivalent to an explicit rejection new Promise((resolve, reject) => {
   throw new Error("Whoops!")
 }).catch(alert)	 // Error: Whoops!

-// in chaining, no matter where the error happens, it triggers the next error handler skipping everything in between.
+// in chaining, no matter where the error happens, it triggers the next error handler skipping every non-rejection handler in between.
 So the easiest way to catch all errors is to append .catch to the end of chain, and write only success (first param) for thens in between.

-// rethrowing with .then handler new Promise((resolve, reject) => {
+// rethrowing with "then" handler new Promise((resolve, reject) => {
   throw new Error("Whoops!")
 }).catch(function(error) {